 Preparing salads and other dishes with kale seems to be a new health trend but this leafy green vegetable has been a popular food staple for centuries in various nations of the world.
 While not as widely loved as basic lettuce or spinach, it is an incredible source of nutrients and a worthy addition to any diet.

 What is Kale?

-Kale has been a part of culinary tradition dating back to the ancient Greeks, and due to the hardiness of this plant, and its ability to grow in rather inhospitable conditions, it has been a staple food for numerous cultures, often being one of the last vegetables to be harvested before harsh, hungry winters.
-Kale can grow in tight, compact plants like cabbage, or can grow to more than 6 feet tall with broad, long leaves.
+Kale has been a part of the culinary tradition dating back to the ancient Greeks.
+Due to the hardiness of this plant, and its ability to grow in rather inhospitable conditions, it has been a staple food for numerous cultures.
+It is often one of the last vegetables to be harvested before harsh, hungry winters.
+It can grow in tight, compact plants like cabbage, or can grow to more than 6 feet tall with broad, long leaves.
 There are five main groups within kale, denoted by the size and shape of the leaves: plain leaf, rape kale, leaf and spear, curly leaf, and bumpy leaf.

 The variation within kale cultivars is impressive, but most possess similar nutritional benefits and can be trusted to deliver similar health effects when added to your diet.

 |Sugars, total including NLEA [g]||0.99|

 |Phosphorus, P [mg]||55|

 |Potassium, K [mg]||348|

 |Zinc, Zn [mg]||0.39|

 |Copper, Cu [mg]||0.05|